apache/spark/docs/graphx-programming-guide.md

 # Pregel API
 <a name="pregel"></a>

-Graphs are inherently recursive data-structures as properties of a vertices depend on properties of their neighbors which intern depend on properties of the neighbors of their neighbors.
+Graphs are inherently recursive data-structures as properties of vertices depend on properties of their neighbors which intern depend on properties of *their* neighbors.
 As a consequence many important graph algorithms iteratively recompute the properties of each vertex until a fixed-point condition is reached.
 A range of graph-parallel abstractions have been proposed to express these iterative algorithms.
 GraphX exposes a Pregel operator which is a fusion of